GoogleCloudPlatform/webapp2/docs/guide/testing.rst

   from this value.
 headers
   A list of ``(header_name, value)`` tuples for the request headers.
+POST
+  A dictionary of POST data to be encoded, or a urlencoded string.
+This is a shortcut to set POST data in the environ.
+When set, the HTTP method is set to 'POST' and the CONTENT_TYPE is set to 'application/x-www-form-urlencoded'.
+**kwargs
+  Extra keyword arguments to be passed to ``Request.__init__()``.

 All necessary keys will be added to the environ, but the values you pass in will take precedence.